Comprehensive Samsung QN85C TV Review and TV Comparisons

 Gaming Hub for cloud gamingConvenient gaming access

 Samsung’s QN85C series TVs boast QLED displays with mini-LED backlighting and full-array local dimming.
-They employ the Neural Quantum Processor from QN90C models to upscale HD content to 4K resolution and Neo Quantum HDR+ for dynamic high dynamic range image processing.
+They use the Neural Quantum Processor from QN90C models.
+This processor upscales HD content to 4K resolution.
+They also use Neo Quantum HDR+ for dynamic high dynamic range image processing.
 HDR support includes HDR10, HDR10+, and HLG formats, omitting Dolby Vision.
-While it features a Wide Viewing Angle, it’s not as potent as the QN90C’s Ultra Wide Viewing Angle for off-center viewing.
+While it features a Wide Viewing Angle, it is less potent for off-center viewing.
+The QN90C’s Ultra Wide Viewing Angle is superior.

 The Tizen smart TV interface handles streaming and smart home control, offering Alexa, Bixby, and Google Assistant support.
 An Ambient mode showcases various images when the TV is idle or allows you to upload your own.